alstampe/Capstone---NLP-project/capstone report template.md

 The project has a high relevance for my job; in DNB we want to be able to understand documents by assessing vocabulary, comparing documents and extracting topics with algorithms as an alternative to a 100% manual reading and understandig the texts.
 There is also a need to be able to isolate specific data elements from documents (names, account numbers, values etc), but this is not a part of the Capstone scope.
 Because of this internal relevance, I plan to try out the project code on internal documents later.

 ### Problem Statement
 The underlying problem I want to address is the challenge we face when automating our processes in the bank; some tasks are by nature based on non-numerical data and the understanding of 'real language'.
 We still have to maintain sizeable staff for digesting large volumes of information manually with related cost and risk of human errors.
 There is a need to speed up the process and digitize results to be able to make data a part of a digital process.
 To harvest reusable insight from extracted information would be a valuable by-product.
-Fundamentally, the initiative can also add traction to the collaborative effort of transforming the bank to a more tecnho-driven institution and illustrate opportunities in the field of machine learning and AI.
+Fundamentally, the initiative can also add traction to the collaborative effort of transforming the bank to a more tech-driven institution and illustrate opportunities in the field of machine learning and AI.

 Exploring NLP opportunities does not imply that all human handling of text is expandable, there are numerous situations where we must have skilled people reading and analyzing text based on more non-procedural rules, but it is a start on a journey to a more digital bank.